Asd-g/avslibplacebo/README.md

     The slope (steepness) of the sigmoid curve.\
     Must be between 1.0 and 20.0.\
     Default: 6.5.

+- shader_param\
+    This changes shader's parameter set by `#define XXXX YYYY` on the fly.\
+    Format is: `param=value`.\
+    It takes up to 4 parameters.\
+    The parameter is case sensitive and must be the same as in the shader file.\
+    If more than one parameter is specified, the parameters must be separated by space.

+    Usage example: if the shader has the following parameters:
+    * #define INTENSITY_SIGMA 0.1 //Intensity window size, higher is stronger denoise, must be a positive real number
+    * #define SPATIAL_SIGMA 1.0 //Spatial window size, higher is stronger denoise, must be a positive real number

+    `shader_param="INTENSITY_SIGMA=0.15 SPATIAL_SIGMA=1.1"`

 - device\
     Sets target Vulkan device.\